ezgihendrickx/gatsby-workshop/README.md

 ## :art: Give a shape

-1. CSS: We need to work on that but if you feel confident with CSS frameworks then you can implement a framework to your gatsby project.
+1. CSS: Apply some basic CSS.
+If you feel confident with CSS frameworks then you can implement a framework to your gatsby project.
 [Tailwind](https://www.gatsbyjs.com/docs/tailwind-css/) or [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/).

 <hr/>